Employers may view ex-offenders and other at-risk job seekers as potentially untrustworthy workers, and thereby deny them employment.

 How Can Bonds Be Accessed Under the Federal Bonding Program?

-- All organizations issuing Fidelity Bonds must be “certified” to do so by The Federal Bonding Program
+Any organization is now eligible to deliver bonding services under The Federal Bonding Program, but organizations issuing Fidelity Bonds must be “certified” to do so by The Federal Bonding Program.

-- Bond can be issued to the employer as soon as the applicant has a job offer with a date scheduled to start work
+The bond can be issued to the employer as soon as the applicant has a job offer with a date scheduled to start work